-People with vision loss have benefited greatly from technology.
+People impacted by blindness have benefited greatly from technology.
 Someone who is blind or partially sighted may use a computer (and the Internet) through various methods.

 The three most common are:

 - Screen-magnifying software: software programs that allow a user to choose a desired magnification level for what is shown on a computer screen.

 - Screen-reading software: software programs that use a synthetic voice program to indicate what is typed or read on a computer screen.

 - A refreshable braille keyboard: a keyboard that typically fits just below a standard computer keyboard and contains one line of braille text.
 Upon reading one line, the reader can press a key to “refresh” the line, and metal pins will pop up or down to reflect a new line of braille.